Marketing Is Evolving!

-- By the end of 2016, brands will spend more on mobile advertising than desktop.
+- By the end of 2016, brands spent more on mobile advertising than desktop.

-- By 2019, they’ll spend more on digital than broadcast in the U.S.
+- By 2019, they’ll spent more on digital than broadcast in the US.

-We know we have to make content that’s original, timely and cool enough for people to share.
-And it has to sell stuff too.
+We know we must make content that’s original, timely and relevant enough for people to share.
+And it has to sell too.
 I would have to say the biggest barrier is that your content has major competition.
 All of us have got to deal with entertainment companies and every other brand out there.
 The Internet has uncovered a wealth of quirky, hidden talent.
-That consumers and traffic is driven to.
-Did you know the most subscribed channel on YouTube today, for example, is not HBO or CNN.
-That spot actually is held by a hilarious, foul-mouthed video game commentator that goes by the name of PewDiePie.
-He has an amazing 36 million subscribers, more than YouTube’s main channel itself!
-What this says is anyone trying to get their brand out there will have to be creative and work hard.

 These changes are evolving the industry at a rapid rate.
 Digital and traditional marketing have seemed to have merged, and in return that has activated many things to change on both sides.
-The one-stop shop experience is almost expected of Digital agencies, and advertisers that handle TV networks and other physical forms of marketing are now demanding that broadcast ads target households individually.
-There has also been a huge shift to mobile people spend more time on their mobile devices than anything else.
+The one-stop shop experience is almost expected of Digital agencies, and advertisers that handle TV networks.
+And other physical forms of marketing are now demanding that broadcast ads target households individually.
+There has also been a huge shift to mobile.
+Everyone spends more time on their mobile devices than anything else.
 But mobile still remains the best platform for brands.

 58% of users say that ads interrupt the experience, and some studies have shown that on small screens, 49% of clicks are accidental.
-That’s not very good but I’m confident that marketing as a whole will come up with an answer for this problem soon.
-Until then it’s understandable why most companies and brands are taking their time with the whole mobile platform.
+That’s not very good but I’m confident that marketing will come up with an answer for this problem soon.